cobbland/todo-list/README.md

 # Todo List

-A The Odin Project project.
-The goal is to create a todo list webapp.
+A todo list webapp, built as part of The Odin Project.
 See the [project assignment page](https://www.theodinproject.com/lessons/node-path-javascript-todo-list) for more details.

 ## Inspiration